Top 12 School Psychologist Skills to Put on Your Resume

 5. Research

-Research, in the context of a School Psychologist, involves systematically investigating processes related to learning, behavior, and mental health in educational settings to inform practice and improve student outcomes.
+Research, in the context of a School Psychologist, involves systematically investigating learning, behavior, and mental health processes in schools to inform practice and improve outcomes.

 Why It's Important